 So why does Godfrey let evangelicals off with only a mild critique, in comparison to his pointed criticisms of Rome?
 Surely what is good for the Popish goose should be good for the evangelical gander.
 Why not apply the same historic measures to both Rome and evangelicalism?
 One suspects that contemporary evangelical writers are reticent to press the issue more forcefully because of the embarrassing implications.
 A due regard for the marks of the church would not only unchurch Rome, but a major part of modern evangelicalism.
 That prospect is so startling, that even the most conservative and “reformed” theologians in our day cannot bring themselves to consider the idea.

 This may in fact be the case.
-The fear of man or the fear of ruffling feathers may prevent many from speaking with the clarity of Spurgeon and Warfield.
+The fear of man or the fear of ruffling feathers may prevent some from speaking with the clarity of Spurgeon and Warfield.
 “Oh,” one may say, “I don’t want to come of as an elitist.”
-Folks, the Apostle Paul is not teaching elitism.
+Brethren, the Apostle Paul is not teaching elitism.
 Elitism is the view that one group is superior to the rest in terms of ability or qualities.
-The false gospel of Arminianisn is elitist!
+The false gospel of Arminianisn is elitist.
 For it says one class of men (those who have chosen Christ) is better than those who have not chosen Christ!
 No, Paul isn’t teaching elitism in Galatians 1:8-9 when he demands that we contend for the one true gospel.
 He is teaching Christianity 101.
 Let’s return to Spurgeon for a moment, in the hopes of learning from him the importance of calling a spade a spade.